narve/maven-filelist-plugin/README.md

                 </configuration>
             </plugin>

-Documentation:
+Configuration:

-inputDirectory: What it seems.
+ * inputDirectory: What it seems.
-includeRegExp:  What it seems.
+ * includeRegExp:  What it seems.
 Follows Java regexp syntax (se example above)
-excludeRegExp:  What it seems.
+ * excludeRegExp:  What it seems.
 Follows Java regexp syntax (se example above)
-outputTemplate: Choose what to write for each file.
+ * outputTemplate: Choose what to write for each file.
 Follow normal String.format syntax.
 Available vars are listed below.
-outputFileName: What it seems
+ * outputFileName: What it seems

-outputTemplate variables:
+Output template variables:
-1: Absolute path of file
+ 1. Absolute path of file
-2: Filename
+ 2. Filename
-3: Filename without extension
+ 3. Filename without extension
-4: Extension
+ 4. Extension